 From Stephen Crane: Prose & Poetry

-* * *The great Pullman was whirling onward with such dignity of motion that a glance from the window seemed simply to prove that the plains of Texas were pouring eastward. . . .
-If you don't see the full story below, click here (PDF) or click here (Google Docs) to read it—free!
+* * *The moon rested for a moment in the top of a tall pine on a hill. . . .
+If you don't see the full selection below, click here (PDF) or click here (Google Docs) to read it—free!

 This selection may be photocopied and distributed for classroom or educational use.